cornell-ece-docs/ece-tutorials/docs/tut0-ecelinux.md

 Any terminal emulator should be able to connect to ecelinux, but we recommend using PowerShell on Windows or Terminal on Mac.
 Both enable you to operate your computer from the command line.
 Moreover, they also enable secure, remote access to other systems.
 We will use the `ssh` command (short for secure shell), and then we will practice some simple actions like manipulating files.

 ### 2.1.
 Starting PowerShell or Mac Terminal
 First, you must be connected to the Cornell VPN if you are off campus.
 To start PowerShell, click the Start menu then search for Windows PowerShell.
-To start Mac Terminal, go to your Applications folder and choose Utilities > Terminal.
+To start Mac Terminal, go to your Applications folder and choose *Utilities > Terminal*.
 You can also open Spotlight, type Terminal, and press enter.

 ### 2.2.
 Logging into ecelinux Servers with PowerShell or Mac Terminal
 After starting PowerShell or Mac Terminal, type in the following command at the command prompt: